Feature request #8766

 Right, but that doesn't mean they contain different QGIS versions.
 Just that the 32bit version wasn't built successfully as many many times as the 64bit version.

-#23 Updated by Regis Haubourg about 6 years ago here is what I see:
+#23 Updated by Regis Haubourg over 6 years ago here is what I see: